A young man sits in a coffee shop on his laptop.

 3. Consider checking your credit report regularly to ensure there are no discrepancies.

 You may hear the terms “credit score” and “credit report” uttered within the same sentence.
 While they are closely related, there are key differences between the two.
-A credit score is a three-digit number representing how well you manage your credit and how likely you are to repay your bills on time.
-A credit report is a summary of your credit history.
+According to the Federal Trade Commission (FTC), a credit score is a three-digit number representing how well you manage your credit and how likely you are to repay your bills on time.
+But a credit report is a summary of your credit history.
 Lenders use your credit score and credit report to help determine if they want to lend you money and at what interest rate.

 What is a credit score?